Kristian-dev4/Lutenitsa-Appraiser/README.md

 - `ErrorService` — centralizes error reporting

 ## ✅ Notes
-- Ensure `environment.apiUrl` and `environment.apiKey` are set correctly for Supabase access.
+- Ensure SUPABASE_URL and SUPABASE_ANON_KEY are set correctly for Supabase access.
 - The app relies on Supabase auth session state, so expired or missing sessions will prevent authenticated calls.
 - If `getUserId()` returns `null`, verify that the user is logged in and that Supabase has an active session.